gjae/laravel-telegram-log/README.md

 >> NOTE 2: IF THE ID VALUE HAS ANY SYMBOL AT THE BEGINING, PUT THE ID VALUE INSIDE QUOTATION MARKS.
 Example: "-121412312"

-next open the __config/logging.php__ file, search for the "channels" array and overwrite it like this:
+next open the __config/logging.php__ file, look for the "channels" array and overwrite it like this:

 ```php
 [